kanwren/gogok8s/README.md

 Each entry in `accounts` can have the following fields:
 - `name` - A convenient name you wish to give for this AWS account
+- `profile` - The AWS profile name to use for the kubeconfig context
-- `profile` - The AWS profile name used to list & describe EKS clusters
+- `scanProfile` - Optional AWS profile name used for listing/describing EKS clusters (if cluster discovery and access permissions are separate).
+Same as `profile` by default.
 - `regions` - The list of AWS regions that will be searched for EKS clusters
 - `format` - The format of the kubeconfig contexts, users, and clusters.
 By default, all kubeconfig resources will be named `${name}.${region}.${clusterName}`.
 For example, if the `Dev` account within the config file above had a cluster